plusoneee/_nchuzero/lab/tools/hydra/README.md

 > The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line

-The main objective use Hydra is to speed up our training pipeline by configuration.

-Here, will show how to use `Hydra` in your ML/DL project to set up our model hyperparameters.
+In my opinions, Hydra could speed up training pipeline by configuration. so, here will show how to use `Hydra` in your ML/DL project to set up our model hyperparameters.
 If you want to know more about how to use `Hydra`, the document is available [here](https://hydra.cc/docs/intro).

 ### Installation
 First, install `hydra-core`.